 The pond liner arrived on a palette at lunchtime.
 I interrupted my lunch to carry it through to the back garden as the pallet would not go through the garden gate and it was taking up quite a lot of space on the pavement.
 The main piece of pond liner is a heavy lump of rubber, I think it’s going to be a big job to move it into place.

 I decided I would start on the next phase of the pond tomorrow, when Fiona is back from her mum’s.
-Spent the afternoon on another DIY job, moving the old garage stud wall by 500mm, so that I can the end of the wall in order to enlarge the gap between the workshop and the old garage – it’s part of the scheme to make the garden more usable and presentable when the pond is complete – before the garage is finally demolished.
-It’s quite involved as I have to remove old electrics and a light fitting, move a lot of stuff in the garage, remove boards, move the frame, fix it in position and replace the boards and membrane and put everything back.
+Spent the afternoon on another important DIY job -moving the old garage stud wall by 500mm, so that I can cut 500mm off the end of the wall, in order to enlarge the gap between the workshop and the old garage.
+It’s part of the scheme to make the garden more usable and presentable when the pond is complete – before the garage is finally demolished.
+It’s quite involved as I have to remove obsolete, unused electrics and a light fitting, move a lot of stuff in the garage, remove boards, move the frame, fix it in position and replace the boards and membrane and put everything back.

 Thanks to the phone ringing in the middle of the night (no caller ID), I didn’t get a lot of sleep, so had a lie-in in the morning.
 I finished off fixing the board and membrane for the old garage (I decided I will add another layer of membrane later – I still have plenty of membrane left and the old one has quite a few holes now).

 After lunch, I emptied the remaining water in the bottom of the pond (it had rained overnight), did some final trimming of the sides of the pond (filling the sump I’d dug at the bottom), levelled up the edge of the pond with sharp sand and put down the pond underlay.
 It didn’t take long to get the underlay down and now the pond looks enormous, although this is probably due to the fact that there’s a lot of surplus underlay around the edges of the pond right now.